Nutrition

 Are Sweet Potatoes Healthy for You?

-Sweet potatoes are readily available in grocery stores and they taste delicious, but are sweet potatoes healthy for you?
-Potatoes sometimes get a bad reputation because they are high in starch and carbohydrates.
-They also take a health hit because they are commonly eaten fried and fried food is known to be unhealthy for you.
+Sweet potatoes are readily available in grocery stores and taste delicious, but are sweet potatoes healthy for you?
+Potatoes sometimes get a bad reputation because they are high in carbohydrates, yet carbs are an important source of energy.
+The health factor often depends on preparation — especially since heavy frying or salting can negate benefits.

 Jump to Section